mabr0wn/angular-django-rest-framework-musicbrainz-api/README.md

 Markdown==2.6.3
 musicbrainzngs==0.5
 ```

-- Must add the import, also MB will not allow you to retrieve data without a set_useragent to keep track of who or what is communicating with MB API
+- Must add the musicbrainzngs import, also MB will not allow you to retrieve data without a set_useragent to keep track of who or what is communicating with MB API

+- add the below into your `views.py` and your `models.py`.

 ```python
 import musicbrainzngs as mb

 mb.set_useragent('some_content', version='0.0.1')
 ```